ELtrebolt/eltrebolt.github.io/_projects/me-db.md

 ---
 title: "ME-DB"
 tagline: "Your Media Entertainment - Database"
-excerpt: "MERN web app to organize your collection and to-do list of shows"
+excerpt: "MERN web app to organize your collection and to-do list of your favorite media"
 toc: true
 header:
     teaser: /assets/projects/ME-DB.jpg